 “We wanted to make an investment that would have the biggest impact possible,” said Jackson EMC Gwinnett District Manager, Roger Willis.
 “The D. Scott Hudgens, Jr. Early Education Center, we believe, is going to do that.
 The benefits the Center will provide will transcend Gwinnett County, and will reach our service area customers in all the 10 counties we serve, and beyond.
 Students are going to be receiving this top-notch training, and then they’re going to go into the community or move out into different regions and put their skills to work in other areas that need them, as well.”

 With the opening of the state-of-the-art D. Scott Hudgens, Jr. Early Education Center slated for July, the facility will be able to accommodate up to 220 children – aged six weeks to five years – and will train approximately 250 Early Childhood Care and Education students annually, said Gwinnett Tech Director of Early Childhood Care and Education, Dr. Priscilla Smith.
-The D. Scott Hudgens, Jr. Early Education Center will follow standards set by the National Association for the Education of the Young Child (NAEYC).
+The D. Scott Hudgens, Jr. Early Education Center will follow best practices in Early Childhood Education.

 The Center is currently accepting inquiries for potential students.
 “We are interested in enrolling a mixture of children.
 [The Center] is definitely a resource for Gwinnett Tech students, faculty and staff who want to enroll their children, but is also open to citizens outside the college,” said Byerly.
 And even though the Center is part of Gwinnett Tech, it will not operate on a college quarterly schedule, Byerly said, but will be open year-round.

 With efforts from community volunteers, the Center will also build two separate playgrounds, one for toddlers and one for three-to-five year olds.
 The community-build project will use volunteers to construct the playgrounds over a five-day span in April.